April is Military Saves Month!

 1. Save Automatically

 Note: If you are a servicemember serving in a designated combat zone, you may be eligible for the DoD Savings Deposit Program.
-This allows you to deposit up to $10,000 to a savings account at a 10% interest rate.
+This allows you to deposit up to $10,000 to a savings account that earns 10% interest.
 Learn more here.

 2. Save for the Unexpected

-A new survey by Bankrate shows than only 39% of Americans could afford to pay for an unexpected emergency expense of $1,000 with savings.
+A new survey by Bankrate shows that only 44% of Americans could afford to pay for an unexpected emergency expense of $1,000 with savings.
 Having the funds in place for an emergency can prevent undue stress and help your family avoid going into debt.
 We recommend two different funds: an emergency fund and a rainy-day fund.

 The earlier you start saving for retirement, the better.
 If you are a servicemember, you likely have a TSP account, which is the federal government’s version of a 401(k).
-If you’re not a servicemember, but you are employed outside the home, you may have access to an employer-sponsored 401(k).
-Regardless of your employment status, you are eligible for an Individual Retirement Account (IRA).
+If you’re not a servicemember, but you are employed outside the home, you may have access to an employer-sponsored 401(k), 403(b), or 457 plan.
+Anyone with earned income is eligible for an Individual Retirement Account (IRA).

-Having a retirement plan in place will provide you with more financial freedom later in life and make you less reliant on Social Security benefits once you reach retirement age.
-Each year, you should review your contributions to your retirement accounts to ensure that – if you have a TSP or 401(k) – you are contributing at least as much as is required to get the full matching amount from your service or organization.
+Having a retirement plan in place will provide you with more financial freedom later in life and make you less reliant on Social Security benefits – or a paycheck – once you reach retirement age.
+Each year, you should review your contributions to your retirement accounts to ensure that you are contributing at least as much as is required to get the full matching amount from your service or organization, if you have an employer-sponsored plan.
 If you have an IRA, you can put in up to $6,000 each year, and every bit counts.
 If you are currently saving less than the federal maximum and can afford to increase your annual contributions, do so.

-It’s also important to pay your bills on time to avoid late fees and improve your credit score – which may help you access lower interest rates in the future.
+It’s also important to pay your bills on time to avoid late fees and improve your credit score – the latter of which may help you access lower interest rates in the future.